 Qualitative data:

-The audio recordings were double checked, copied, and backed up daily.
-Data was analyzed manually using inductive thematic content analysis as described by Lundman to generate themes of barriers and facilitators of utilization of EID HIV diagnostic services in phases starting with familiarization with the data.
-The investigators, were divided into two teams, read the transcripts several times until they made sense of them and took note of the commonly occurring statements.
-The two teams generated codes with their code definitions by reviewing the data iteratively which were agreed on by the study team, inter coder agreement was reached, and the data condensed to have themes and sub-themes.
+The audio recordings were double-checked, copied, and backed up daily.
+Data was analyzed manually using inductive thematic content analysis as described by Lundman to generate themes of barriers and facilitators of the utilization of EID HIV diagnostic services in phases starting with familiarization with the data.
+The investigators were divided into two teams, read the transcripts several times until they made sense of them and took note of the commonly occurring statements.
+The two teams generated codes with their code definitions by reviewing the data iteratively which were agreed on by the study team, inter-coder agreement was reached, and the data condensed to have themes and sub-themes.
 Data was presented in verbatim form as quotes generated from recoded transcripts

 Ethical considerations

 Approval from the Research and Ethics Committee of MUST (MUREC 1/7) and from the DHO of Kiruhura District before conducting the research.
-Informed written consent was obtained froour participants before carrying out the research.
+Informed written consent was obtained from participants before carrying out the research.
 For children informed consent from a parent and/or legal guardian for study participation.
 We ensured confidentiality through the use of serial numbers instead of respondents’ names and codes.
-Ensured privacy through the use of password protected computers and hard copies were kept in cabinets that were lockable.
+Ensured privacy through the use of password-protected computers and hard copies were kept in cabinets that were lockable.
 All methods were performed in accordance with the relevant guidelines and regulations

 Data Availability

-The datasets used and/or analyzed during the current study available from the corresponding author on reasonable request
+The datasets used and/or analyzed during the current study are available from the corresponding author upon reasonable request

 3. Results

 As shown in Table 1, the study recruited 164 caretakers.
-Majority of these participants were females aged below 30 years, were married, and had studied up to primary level.
+The majority of these participants were females aged below 30 years, were married, and had studied up to the primary level.

 Table 1: Demographic Characteristics of the Participants.